JonAbrams/SpaceAce/README.md

 When a child space's state is updated, it notifies its parent space, which in turn updates its state (which includes the child's state), and so on.

+### parentSpace

+Example: `space.parentSpace('root')` or `space.parentSpace('todos')`

+Ideally, you shouldn't need to access a parent space, but if you do, this will return the space with the specified name.
+It searches up the state tree until it finds the space with the specified name.
+The root space is given the default name `'root'`.
+If no matching space is found, `null` is returned.

 #### Spawning Children

-Calling `subSpace` with a string as the only parameter will turn that attribute of a space into a child space.
+Calling `subSpace` with a string will turn that attribute of a space into a child space.

 e.g. Given a space called `userSpace` with this state:
 ```javascript